neondatabase/website/content/docs/manage/api-keys.md

 1. Click your account in the upper right corner of the Neon Console and select **Account**.
 2. Select **Developer Settings** to see a list of API keys.
 3. To revoke a key, click **Revoke**.
 The key is immediately revoked.
-Any request that uses the key will now fail.
+Any request using the key now fails.

 ### Make an API call

 <Admonition type="important">
 [Neon API v1](https://neon.tech/api-reference) is deprecated.
-Please migrate your applications to [Neon API V2 reference](https://neon.tech/api-reference/v2/).
-The base URL for Neon API v2 is `https://neon.tech/api-reference/v2/`.
+Please migrate your applications to [Neon API v2](https://neon.tech/api-reference/v2/).
+The base URL for Neon API v2 is `https://console.neon.tech/api/v2/`.
 </Admonition>

 The following `cURL` example uses the `/projects` endpoint to retrieve projects that belong to your Neon account.